dxcamps/MicrosoftIntelIoTCamp/HOLs/Troubleshooting/readme.md

 - ssh's into the NUC and get's it to avoid prompting you to save the new key to known_hosts
 - Makes it easier to reimage a bunch of machines by simplifying the command line for each one.

-Here's the contents of the script:
+Here's the contents of the script.
+This is just FYI so you can see what it is doing:

 ```bash
 #!/bin/bash